By Lee Foster

 The Colusa Refuge has a three mile driving route and a one mile walking trail.
 At the end of the tour, you pass a black-crowned night heron rookery with perhaps a hundred birds sleeping in the trees.

-Sacramento National Wildlife Refuge has the main Visitor Center for the region, orienting you to the migration reality.
+Sacramento National Wildlife Refuge boasts the main Visitor Center for the region, orienting you to the migration reality.
 Make this refuge your only stop if you have time for only one.
 There is a six mile drive route and a two mile walking path.

 Your adventures will be serendipitous, depending on what you see.
+That’s the essence of this nature adventure.

 Details About the Scene